 Accommodations and Services

 The Office of Student Disability Services is required to offer accommodations to students based on their disability.
 Please see our list of Accommodations below.
+Students must request the reasonable accommodations they need each semester.
+Requests can be made through an interactive process between the student and an SDS staff member.

 The Office of Student Disability Services also has Enhanced Services, called Project Pass, which students can choose to participate.
 By signing up for Project Pass (enhanced services), students are required to use all the services.
 Please see below for more information about Project Pass.